window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-2074205-1');

 New addition: PIER PRESSURE (photo)

-Hurricane Matthew chews a chunk out of localpiers across the Grand Strand
+Hurricane Matthew chewsa chunk from our local piers across the Grand Strand

-License Fees Individuals fishing from the shore, bank, private dock, etc. and those recreational shrimping and fishing.
-This does NOT apply to fishing piers where the fee is included in your admission to the pier, nor does it apply to fishing charters or Charter Boars in the Grand Strand where the license is already
+License Fees Individuals fishing from the shore, private dock, etc. and those recreational shrimping and fishing, this does NOT apply to fishing piers where the fee is included in your admission to the pier, nor does it apply to fishing charters or Charter Boat in the Grand Strand where the license is already

 More about license fees!
 Here's a photo of the S.C.
-Recreational Fishing License requirements.
-This link tells you exactly who has to pay a license fee and who doesn't.
-For free, you can download the free Adobe .pdf for Saltwater Fishing Rules and Regulations.
+Recreational Fishing License.
+For free...you can download this.pdf that tells you exactly who has to pay a license fee and who does not!
+Adobe .pdf for Saltwater Fishing Rules and Regulations.

-About Surf Fishing:Surf fishing in Georgetown county and Myrtle Beach with your S.C.surf fishing license.
-Fishing in unsafe conditions is not allowed.
-Unsafe conditions would include people walking on the beach, swimming or fishing too close to people passing by a "safe distance" from people on the beach.
+About Surf Fishing:Surf fishing in Georgetown and Horry Co. with your S.C.surf fishing license, fishing in unsafe conditions is not allowed.
+Unsafe conditions would include people walking on the beach. swimming or fishing too close to people passing by at a "safe distance" from peopleo on the beachbeach.
 (Distance is not specified.)
 In Georgetown County, no fishing of any kind is allowed within 50 feet of any boat landing.
 Surfside Beach has their own rules and regulations.
 See SCDNR for more information.)

-Got questions about local piers and fishing?
+Got questions aboutlocal piers and fishing?
 Want to share your story of the one that got away?
-Let us hear from you on the Myrtle Beach Message Board!
+Let me hear from you on the Myrtle Beach Message Board!

-Grand Strand Piers?
-What fish are running now?
+Grand Strand Piers!
+What dish are running now?
 Here's the up-to-date Myrtle Beach Fishing Report

-(Please be a responsible angler anad throw back any fish too small to eat.
+Please be a responsible angler and throw back any fish that are too small to eat,

 Moonfish